Nelson Velazquez Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

+- The 8.1 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 26th in the league.

-- The Cardinals have the 20th-ranked team ERA across all league pitching staffs (4.46).
+- The Cardinals have a 4.53 team ERA that ranks 22nd across all league pitching staffs.

-- Cardinals pitchers combine to surrender the fewest home runs in baseball (111 total, one per game).
+- The Cardinals give up the fewest home runs in baseball (114 total, one per game).

+- Matz gets the start for the Cardinals, his 17th of the season.
+He is 3-7 with a 3.91 ERA and 93 strikeouts through 99 2/3 innings pitched.

-- His most recent time out came on Saturday against the Colorado Rockies, when the righty threw three innings, surrendering seven earned runs while giving up nine hits.
+- In his last time out on Saturday, the lefty threw six innings against the Colorado Rockies, giving up one earned run while surrendering five hits.

-- The 41-year-old has put up an ERA of 7.81, with 5.3 strikeouts per nine innings, in 14 games this season.
-Opponents have a .359 batting average against him.
+- The 32-year-old has put up an ERA of 3.91, with 8.5 strikeouts per nine innings, in 24 games this season.
+Opponents are hitting .268 against him.

 © 2023 Data Skrive.
 All rights reserved.